tfausak/tfausak.github.io/_posts/2015-06-25-frege-a-jvm-haskell.md

 - Frege has basically no libraries.
 I could not find any hosted on either Clojars or Maven Central.

-- Frege has no package side like Hackage.
+- Frege has no package site like Hackage.
 This is not surprising, considering the previous point.

 Even though there are a few annoyances, I enjoyed using Frege.
 I liked working